Abhinav0722/Retail-price-optimization/README.md

 ## 📈 Results

 All models are benchmarked using training R² scores for initial assessment.
 Best models can be fine-tuned via `GridSearchCV` or `RandomizedSearchCV` (already imported).
-LGBMRegressor: Train Score = 0.9936
+LGBMRegressor: Train Score = 0.9936 and
 CatBoostRegressor: Train Score = 0.9996
 ---